soccertrack/funfacts/README.md

 ```

 ### 14. Javascript engine and it's environment
-All the Javascript engines out there are single threaded.
-It has a single message loop / queue which process one task at a time.
-Environment around Javascript such as Browser or Node.js env have multiple threads.
-A fetch call is done in i/o thread and when it return, it will callback and put into message loop.
-This single thread is also known as UI thread or Main thread.
-Because it is single threaded, there's no need to do lock for thread synchronization.
+JavaScript engines universally operate in a single-threaded environment.
+They function through a single message loop or queue that processes one task at any given time.
+The larger JavaScript environment, like browsers or Node.js, encompasses multiple threads.
+For example, a fetch call occurs in an I/O thread; upon completion, it callbacks and enters the message loop.
+This singular thread is often referred to as the UI thread or main thread.
+Due to this single-threaded nature, there's no necessity for thread synchronization using locks.

 ### 15. Higher order functions
 Higher order function facilitates functional programming concepts and allow for more modular, concise, flexible, and reusable code.
 Here are the functions commonly used: